 Osteopaths provide a range of treatments which some people with axial SpA (AS) find helpful alongside treatments like medication and physiotherapy.
 If you decide to consult an osteopath, do ensure you give your full medical history and alert your therapist if you have any spinal fusion.
 If you do have spinal fusion then you should not have any spinal manipulation.

 Osteopaths are a statutory regulated profession and have a strict code of practice.
-More information can be found on the Institute of Osteopathy website.
+The governing body is the General Osteopathic Council www.osteopathy.org.uk.
+You can search the register to ensure a practitioner is registered with them.